aaronbloomfield/ccc/hws/btcscript/index.md

 - Set the transaction to be spent via the `txid_utxo` variable; the default is the transaction hash that was split (i.e., the `txid_split`), which is probably the correct value.
 - Set the output index to spend via `utxo_index`; it is currently set to 0.
 Recall that output indices start from 0, not 1.
 Be sure to pick an unspent index!
 If you have to run this multiple times, you may have to change this value to an unspent index.

 When you have finished the script, you can run it via `./bitcoinctl.py part1`; it will report an error if you get it wrong.
+Some common errors at this point are:

+- "Error validating transaction: Transaction ... referenced by input 0 has lesser than 3 outputs" means the UTXO index you provided is wrong (probably too high)
+- "Error validating transaction: Transaction ... referenced by input 0 has already been spent" means the UTXO index you provided is wrong (probably too low)
+- "unsupported hash type ripemd160": see [here](https://stackoverflow.com/questions/72409563/unsupported-hash-type-ripemd160-with-hashlib-in-python) for how to fix this

 If it works, you will see a JSON dictionary printed to the screen.
 Record the transaction hash of that transaction in `txid_p2pkh`.
 The TXID is the 'hash' field in the dictionary that is printed to the screen when run.
 You can then run `./bitcoinctl.py urls` to get the URL for the transaction that you just executed.
 It may take up to 10 minutes for it to be mined into the blockchain.

 You should notice your wallet balance has decreased.